Large Arch: Location history

 Large Arch in Columbus, Indiana, was commissioned especially for the public plaza outside I.M.
 Pei’s Cleo Rogers Memorial Library.
 With its anthropomorphic features, it is a soft organic contrast to the hard geometric shapes that dominate the Library and First Christian Church.

 The plaza is Roman style, brick-paved and circular, and the arch is placed in the center of a slightly raised roundabout.
 In the past, cars were allowed to drive around the arch and park temporarily for the library, but this road was closed off shortly after to create a pedestrian plaza.
 The plaza is designed for use by the public.
 In 2013-14, the plaza underwent repairs but Large Arch is still on view.

 Similar bronze arches by Henry Moore are on display at the Museum of Modern Art in New York City, the Lynden Sculpture Garden in Milwaukee, Wisconsin, and the Nelson Atkins Museum of Art in Kansas City, Missouri.
-A similar arch by Moore made from travertine is also on display in Kensington Gardens in London, England.
+A similar arch by Moore made from travertine is also on display in Kensington Gardens in London.